Pro7ech/idash2021/README.md

 The script will output the weights both in `.npy` and `.binary` as well as a `.png` image of the weights/features with gradiant color coding.

 ## Testing
-`$ make debug` will compile and run `DebugTest.go` which will process, encrypt, predict, decrypt the training data
+`$ make debug NBGENOMES=2000` will compile and run `DebugTest.go` which will process, encrypt, predict, decrypt the first 2000 samples located in `data/Challenge.fa`.

 ## Run iDash21
-- `$ make key` : generate the secret-key, stores it in `key/`
+- `$ make key` : generate the secret-key, stores it in `key/`.
-- `$ make enc` : process,  encrypts and marshals the samples (for now targets the training data `data/Challenge.fa`)
+- `$ make enc NBGENOMES=2000` : process,  encrypts and marshals the first 2000 samples located in `data/Challenge.fa`.
-- `$ make pred` : unmarshal the encrypted samples, homomorphic prediction and marshalling of the result
+- `$ make pred` : unmarshal the encrypted samples, homomorphic prediction and marshalling of the result.
-- `$ make dec` : unmarshal and decrypts the result
+- `$ make dec` : unmarshals, decrypts and outputs the result in `results/prediction.csv`.

 ## Others
-- `$ make clean` : clean all files in `keys/`, `temps/` and all compiled binary files.
+- `$ make clean` : clean all files in `keys/`, `temps/`,`results/` and all compiled binary files.
 Does not clean files in `model/`.